MrDredD/NLP-functions/README.md

 # NLP-functions
-Useful func to start NLP researrch or competiotion
+Useful funcs to start NLP research or competiotion